-Allison Ball is the 38th State Treasurer of the Commonwealth of Kentucky and the youngest statewide female elected official in the country.
+Allison Ball is the 38th State Treasurer of the Commonwealth of Kentucky, currently serving her second term.
 Prior to her role as State Treasurer, Treasurer Ball practiced bankruptcy law and focused on consumer rights and commercial litigation.
 As part of her time in public service, Treasurer Ball spent four years as an Assistant Floyd County Attorney, prosecuting child abuse and juvenile delinquency cases.

 Treasurer Ball has a rich Kentucky history; her family has been in Eastern Kentucky since the 1790s.
 She holds a degree from the University of Kentucky College of Law and was very active while a student there, serving as President of the University of Kentucky Chapter of the Federalist Society.